alperengulunay/Advanced-B-Plus-Tree/README.md

 # Advanced-B-Plus-Tree

 In my project, I have configured the B+ tree algorithm using fewer nodes than its standard design.
 This design requires less data transfer between nodes, thus providing advantages in terms of capacity and speed.
-In addition, thanks to this design, which requires less data transfer between nodes, search, insertion and deletion operations can be performed faster.
+In addition, thanks to this design, which requires less data transfer between nodes, search operations can be performed faster.

 ## **Insertion Rules**
 1. Find correct leafnode and try to give it